Home > HVAC Maintenance > Commercial Rooftop AC Unit: A Complete Guide

 Beyond refrigerant, a technician will carefully inspect all electrical components.
 This includes checking wiring for frays, tightening loose connections, and testing capacitors and contactors.
 Faulty electrical parts are a common cause of AC failure and can even pose a safety hazard.
 By catching these issues early, a professional service helps prevent unexpected breakdowns and ensures your system operates safely.

-Clearing Drains and Verifying Airflow
+Ensuring Clear Drains and Strong Airflow

 As your air conditioner cools the air, it also removes humidity.
 This moisture collects and is funneled away through a condensate drain line.
 If this line gets clogged with algae, dirt, or debris, water can back up and overflow.
 A technician will empty the drain pan and clean the drain lines to prevent clogs and expensive service calls.
 This simple step prevents water damage to your roof and building, along with potential mold growth, which can create a whole new set of problems for your facility.